j19sch/building-an-api-testing-framework/exercises/exercise_5.md

 log records of different log levels, e.g. `logging.info("all good")` or `logging.critical("run away!")`

 When a test results in an error or a fail, pytest will automatically output log records that were created on level `WARNING` and higher.
-If you want to see all log records regardless of the test result, use `pytest --log-cli-level debug`.
+If you want to see all log records of level `INFO` and higher (so no `DEBUG`) regardless of the test result, use `pytest --log-cli-level info`.

 Docs:
 - https://docs.python.org/2/library/logging.html